AndrewAnnex/SpiceyPy/joss/paper.md

 ``SpiceyPy`` enables scientists to utilize the full functionality of SPICE within Python and the ecosystem of visualization and scientific packages available.
 ``SpiceyPy`` has been utilized in peer-reviewed research [@behar:2016; @behar:2017; @porter:2018; @zangari:2018; @attree:2019;], masters
- and doctoral theses [@hackett2019; @albin:2019], spacecraft mission operations, as a dependency in other python libraries [@heliopy
+ and doctoral theses [@hackett:2019; @albin:2019], spacecraft mission operations, as a dependency in other python libraries [@heliopy:2019
  ], and for a variety of other projects [@wilson:2016].

 # Acknowledgements
 The authors would like to acknowledge the NAIF (Charles Acton et al.) for continued support for SpiceyPy and their *SpiceyPy translation* of their excellent "Hands-on" lessons.
 The first author also thanks all of the contributors and users of SpiceyPy; they motivate further improvements to the project.
+Co-authors other than the first author are ordered solely alphabetically by their first name.

 # References